Brazil COVID cases still soaring among unprotected majority

 Brazil has seen almost 375,000 deaths from the virus, a toll second only to that of the United States.
 Nearly half that total has come so far in 2021 .
 The seven-day average death toll surged to above 3,000, though the figure has retreated slightly over the last few days.

+Everton Godoy, 34, is among these younger COVID-19 patients.
+He was laid up in a field hospital’s infirmary April 13 in the small city of Ribeirao Pires on Sao Paulo’s outskirts and said he believes he was infected while working at a produce shop.

+“This disease has no age, and it’s a very sad disease,” Godoy said with labored breaths.
+“From one day to the next, unfortunately, it takes people away.”

-AP reporters Diane Jeantet and David Biller contributed to this report from Rio de Janeiro.
+Associated Press writers Diane Jeantet and David Biller in Rio de Janeiro contributed to this report.